31 Years Ago: Keith Whitley Dies

-25 years ago today (May 9, 1989) was one of the saddest days in the history of country music.
-It was on this day that Keith Whitley passed away.
-He was 34 years old.
+Thirty-one years ago today (May 9, 1989) was one of the saddest days in the history of country music: It was on that date that Keith Whitley died, at just 33 years old.

-The singer-songwriter was found dead in his home by his brother-in-law, Lane Palmer.
-Palmer had been with Whitley in the morning, when the two men had coffee and made plans for a day of golf and lunch.
-When Palmer returned later that morning, he found Whitley deceased in his bed.
-His blood alcohol level was .47, and the cause of death was determined to be alcohol poisoning.
+Whitley was found dead in his home by his brother-in-law, Lane Palmer, who had been with the singer-songwriter earlier that morning.
+The two men had coffee and made plans for a day of golf and lunch.
+When Palmer returned, however, he found Whitley deceased in his bed; the country star's blood alcohol level was .47, and his cause of death was determined to be alcohol poisoning.

 Whitley was survived by his wife, Lorrie Morgan, and son Jessie, as well as a step-daughter, Morgan.
 The couple had been married less than three years when Whitley passed away, but his wife was acutely aware of his battle with alcohol.

-His death rocked the country music community, including his friend Vince Gill.
-Gill began writing ‘Go Rest High on That Mountain’ after Whitley's death, and finished the tune four years later, when Gill's brother passed away from a heart attack.
+Whitley's death rocked the country music community, including his friend Vince Gill.
+Gill began writing "Go Rest High on That Mountain" after Whitley's death and finished the tune four years later, when Gill's brother passed away from a heart attack.

 Three more Whitley studio albums were released after his death, including I Wonder Do You Think of Me, which came out only three months after his passing.
 That record spawned two No. 1 singles, including the title track.

 Shortly before the 30th anniversary of Whitley's death, on May 3, 2019, an exhibit about the singer opened at the Country Music Hall of Fame and Museum in Nashville.
 On the anniversary itself, the country star will be remembered with a special concert at the CMA Theater inside the Hall of Fame, with Garth Brooks, Trisha Yearwood, Darryl Worley, Joe Diffie, Mark Chesnutt, Tracy Lawrence and Mark Wills among those set to perform.